-Brooks' first venture into wrestling was a stint in abackyard wrestling federation called the Lunatic Wrestling Federation with his brother Mike and their friends in the mid-late 1990s.
-He had his debut match by October 25, 1997, on the eve of his 19th birthday defeating Brawn the Lumberjack.[19]
-He first started using thering name CM Punk when he was put into atag team named the "Chick Magnets" with CM Venom after another performer skipped out on thecard; the CM stood for "Chick Magnet".[10][20][21]
-Unlike his friends, Punk genuinely wanted to be a wrestler and saw it as more than simple fun.[10]
-When the promotion started taking off while doing shows out of a warehouse inMokena, Illinois, Punk found out that his brother had embezzled thousands of dollars from the small company, causing them to become estranged.
-They have not spoken since.[22]
+Brooks' first venture into wrestling was a stint in abackyard wrestling federation called the Lunatic Wrestling Federation with his older brother Michal and their friends in the mid-to-late 1990s.
+He had his debut match on October 25, 1997, the day before his 19th birthday, defeating Brawn the Lumberjack.[18]
+He first started using thering name CM Punk when he was put into atag team named the "Chick Magnets" with CM Venom after another performer skipped out on thecard; the "CM" originally stood for "Chick Magnet" but was later amended to have no meaning.[19][20][21]
+Unlike his friends, Punk genuinely wanted to be a wrestler and saw it as more than simple fun.[19]
+When the promotion started taking off while doing shows out of a warehouse inMokena, Illinois, Punk found out that Michal had embezzled thousands of dollars from the small company, causing them to become estranged; they have not spoken since.[10]

 Punk (front) in a match against Danny Dominion at anNWA Midwest event in November 2002